-- Identifying the course/clinic where each standard Student Learning Outcome (SLO) - may be met - Stating explicitly the means by which each standard (SLO) will be assessed - quantitative or qualitative measure used - in the course(s) (course syllabus, using the ASHA course syllabus format) - Providing a plan of Remediation in each course for the acquisition of standards (SLOs) not met the first time (course syllabus) - Providing a report each semester to the students, student advisors and the Program Director showing the status of each student regarding each standard in each course in which the student was enrolled the previous semester, that is, whether the standard was met or not met
+- Identifying the course/clinic where each standard Student Learning Outcome (SLO) may be met - Stating explicitly the means by which each standard (SLO) will be assessed quantitative or qualitative measure used in the course(s) (course syllabus, using the ASHA course syllabus format) - Providing a plan of Intervention/Remediation in each course for the acquisition of standards (SLOs) not met the first time (course syllabus) - If the certification standard is not met the first time it is assessed, the student may be given an additional opportunity to meet the standard.
+If a standard is not met through intervention/remediation, the student must repeat the course. - The additional opportunity to achieve the certification standard through intervention/remediation, will not result in a changed grade.

+Providing a report each semester to the students, student advisors and the Program Director showing the status of each student regarding each standard in each course in which the student was enrolled the previous semester, that is, whether the standard was met or not met